Understanding Net Working Capital

 When used properly, the net working capital (NWC) adjustment incorporates balance sheet fluctuations into the sale.
 But to avoid nasty last-minute misunderstandings or surprises, the buyer and seller need to understand and agree how net working capital will be addressed.

-First, net working capital is your current assets, minus the current liabilities.
-Let’s assume hypothetical Company A has a very simple balance sheet with $400,000 in accounts receivable assets; and on the liability side, $50,000 in accounts payable and $50,000 in prepaid revenue.
-The NWC for Company A is $300,000.
+Let’s assume hypothetical Company A has a very simple balance sheet with just $400,000 in collectable accounts receivable and $1 million in saleable finished goods inventory; and on the liability side, $200,000 in accounts payable and $100,000 in prepaid revenue deposits.
+The NWC for Company A is $1,100,000.

 In a very simple asset sale, the buyer may provide a letter of intent that states that in addition to the value of the company, the cash delivered at closing by the buyer to the seller would be increased dollar for dollar for positive net working capital, or decreased dollar for dollar for negative net working capital at closing.
-For Company A, cash paid to the seller at closing would increase by $300,000.
+For Company A, cash paid to the seller at closing would increase by $1,100,000.
 The buyer collects and keeps the AR when it comes in, pays the payables when due, and fulfills the unearned revenue obligation.

-Now, let’s add some complexity:
+Now, let’s add some additional complexity:

 Here are three key points to consider as you approach a sale:

 2. Any letter of intent should define how NWC is to be addressed.
 Don’t postpone the NWC negotiations until after the letter of intent (LOI) is signed.
+Some buyers like to include loose language like "The transaction will include an appropriate amount of net working capital."
+This type of language can decrease your value and you should insist on very clear language and a defined NWC target.

 3. The closing documents should include a mechanism for which any changes or discrepancies that come to light after the sale can be handled.